Lasithi: History

 The history of Lasithi can be traced over at least three millennia.
 The region has considerable ancient history antecedents, including the Dorian era settlement of Olous and Lato.

-Etymology
+Name

 It has been speculated that ra-su-to, found in Linear B, corresponds to an unattested ancient Lasynthos.
 There is also a Lyttian tribal name Lasynthioi, presumably reflecting the same name.

 Earlier proposals that it is derived from a Venetian 'la' preposed to derivatives of Lyttos (Lyttus > Tselyttus > Tselethe > Xeethe > La Xeethi > Lasithi) or Sitia (Sitia > La Sitia > Lasithi) are unlikely, as the name Lasithi was attested as early as 1211, whereas the Venetians only first arrived in Crete in 1205.
 Another unlikely etymology derives it from lakkos 'hole or basin' (Lakkos > Lakkidion > Latsidi > Lasidi > Lasithi).

+The area was known as Laşid (الشيد) under Turkish rule.

 Administration

 The regional unit Lasithi is subdivided into four municipalities.
 These are (number as in the map in the infobox):